 The Beechcraft Musketeer line was in production from 1963 to 1983.
 In 1969, Beechcraft introduced the Beechcraft A24R, aiming to create a model that could rival the well-known Piper Arrow.
 To accommodate the advanced Lycoming engine, the landing gear was modified to become retractable, a departure from the fixed landing gear found in previous models.
 In 1972, the aircraft was christened the Sierra and marketed under this name to round out the Beech line, providing an aircraft that bridged the gap between the fixed-gear Musketeers and the more advanced Beech Bonanza.

-Red Box is pleased to offer a great range of ground power equipment for this aircraft, including tugs, ground power units, start power units, aviation tools, and more, which are perfectly suited to the requirements of the Beechcraft 24 Sierra aircrafts.
+Red Box is delighted to offer an extensive range of ground power equipment tailored for the Beechcraft 24 Sierra aircraft.
+Our offerings include tugs, ground power units, start power units and more, all perfectly suited to the requirements of the Beechcraft 24 Sierra.